900 E. Broad St.

 How do I know if I’m eligible for tax relief?

-You can review the qualifications for tax relief on the following link to our web site, Tax Relief for the Elderly & Disabled and/or complete an Application for Tax Relief for the Elderly and Disabled and send it to the address noted on the application.
-Once our staff has reviewed your application, you will be notified regarding your eligibility for the Tax Relief for the Elderly and Disabled program.
+You can review the qualifications for tax relief on our Tax Assistance page.
+If you believe you may qualify for the Tax Relief for the Elderly and Disabled Program, complete an application and send it to the address noted on the application.
+Once our staff has reviewed your application, you will be notified regarding your eligibility for relief.

 Are any other factors, such as illness or death of a spouse, considered regarding tax relief for the